barseghyanartur/sphinx-no-pragma/README.rst

 tests pass you're happy to push, by then `MyPy`_ starts to nag about issues you have no idea how to solve and by that moment you don't care about them.
 You're sick of it and start using pragma comments to silence the errors, leaving the fix for another day.
+You maintenance involves a lot of copy-pasting from one place to another (examples, tests, documentation).

 Does this sound familiar?

 ----

-What if I tell you that you are actually just good with making sure your examples work and are covered with tests.
-Your documentation can directly include code from your examples (code that is tested!).
+What if I tell you that actually a couple of steps can be taken out.
+Namely, that you can use your example code directly in your documentation, using ``.. literalinclude::`` directive of `Sphinx`_.
+That part has already been well covered in `jsphinx`_ project (JavaScript primarily).
+However, what `jsphinx`_ didn't solve is presence of pragma comments in your documentation.
+This project does take care of that part.
 You don't need to choose or balance between readability, explainability and low-maintenance.

 Written by lazy developer for lazy developers to improve developer experience in writing low-maintenance code.